Synthetic Abundance Maps for Unsupervised Super-Resolution of Hyperspectral Remote Sensing Images: Experiments

 \section{Experiments}

 This section presents a comprehensive evaluation of the proposed method through a series of experiments.
 First, in \ref{sub_sec_dataset}, we detail the experimental setup, including the datasets, preprocessing steps, training protocols, and evaluation metrics.
 Then, in \ref{sub_sec_SOTA}, we provide a comparative analysis with state-of-the-art supervised super-resolution methods, highlighting the effectiveness of our unsupervised approach.
-The final settings of our method are made according to the studies found in \ref{sub_sec_unmixing}, \ref{sub_sec_DL} and \ref{sub_sec_noise}. \ref{sub_sec_unmixing} explores the impact of different hyperspectral unmixing strategies through an ablation study. \ref{sub_sec_DL} focuses on analyzing the contributions and design choices of the dead leaves model for synthetic data generation.
-Finally, \ref{sub_sec_noise} investigates the impact of noise addition during training and its influence on network robustness.
+The design of our method is further justified in \ref{sub_sec_unmixing}, \ref{sub_sec_DL}, and \ref{sub_sec_noise}.
+Specifically, \ref{sub_sec_unmixing} explores the impact of different hyperspectral unmixing strategies through an ablation study, \ref{sub_sec_DL} analyzes the contributions and design choices of the dead leaves model for synthetic data generation, \ref{sub_sec_noise} investigates the effect of noise addition during training on network robustness, and \ref{sub_sec_cross_dataset} evaluates the generalization capability of our method through cross-dataset experiments using PRISMA hyperspectral data.
+Finally, \ref{sub_sec_PSF} studies how mismatches between the assumed and true PSF affect the super-resolved reconstructions, and \ref{sub_sec_efficiency} examines the computational efficiency of the proposed framework.